 However, it is the fastest way that I know to setup guaranteed email deliveries from any server — including localhost.

 Audrey Capital, the investment branch of WordPress, invested in SendGrid back in 2010.
 SendGrid works perfectly with WordPress.

 - Send a test email from the plugin settings page to verify your settings.

-- “Use Sendgrid credentials” was added to the Quick Mail settings, to replace your sender name and address.
+- Quick Mail 3.2.3 adds “Use SendGrid credentials” to settings, to replace your sender name and address.

 - Only administrators can replace their sending credentials – same as Mailgun settings.
 Otherwise users would send mail with the administrator’s settings.

 Quick Mail 3.2.3 with other services, or simply to change the sender’s name.

 I did not add a setting to change the sender’s name, because it could be abused.
 However, I wrote a plugin to add this feature.

 Download and install Replace Quick Mail Sender plugin from Github to try this.